 From the Croda Rossa/Rotwand meadows, we recommend hiking along trail 15/15a, at the base of the Sesto/Sexten mountains, all the way to Passo Monte Croce/Kreuzbergpass mountain pass.

 This point-to-point hike offers a lot of variation in a short period of time.
-You’ll hike through forests as well as across meadows and mountain slopes.
+You’ll hike through pockets of forest as well as across meadows and mountain slopes.

 From Passo Monte Croce/Kreuzbergpass, you can hop on bus line 446 back to Val Fiscalina/Fischleintal.